Globalyceum » 2017 » Globalyceum Unit Exam 2

 The American people believe that justices on the US Supreme Court

-A. Should be appointed for life.
+B. Should be elected for life.

-C. Should be elected for life.
+C. Should be appointed for life.

 D. Should be elected and only for a 10-year term.